lya19971103/KA-AGTN/README.md

 # KA-AGTN
-the code of graph transformer with temporal kernel attention for skeleton-based action recognition
+the code of graph transformer network with temporal kernel attention for skeleton-based action recognition Our work is based on 2S-AGCN